-- 1.1 Serve as a national exemplar through the advancement of ARIE initiatives. - 1.2 Execute a comprehensive recruitment and retention plan that addresses inequities for faculty, staff, and students. - 1.3 Improve access and affordability through expanded financial assistance and partnerships. - 1.4 Increase opportunities and resources to foster equitable experiences among the communities most in need (e.g., marginalized, those with disabilities, veterans, students of color, etc.).
+- 1.1 Serve as a national exemplar through the advancement of ARIE initiatives. - 1.2 Execute a comprehensive recruitment and retention plan that addresses inequities for faculty, staff, and students. - 1.3 Improve access and affordability through expanded financial assistance and partnerships. - 1.4 Increase opportunities and resources for communities most in need.